Mirali-01/element-ease/README.md

 **<a href="https://dynamicchemistry.netlify.app" target="_blank">Check Out the Site!</a>**

-An colorful and interactive way to learn about the chemical elements that make up our weird universe.
+A colorful and interactive way to learn about the chemical elements that make up our weird universe.

 Learn some interesting facts about each element and enjoy the cool features that come with the site.